1-800-935-2620 Speak to a Tour Expert

 Sossusvlei/Konkiep River

 Wake up before dawn and scramble to the top of the dunes for a dramatic sunrise view across a vast sea of sand.
 The colour changes are simply incredible and provide a spectacular setting for your brunch.
-Afterwards you will jump in the back of a pickup truck for a trip to Sossusvlei, the incredible salt and clay pan just nearby (approximately 30 minutes each way).
+Afterwards you will jump in the back of a pickup truck for a trip to Sossusvlei, the incredible salt and clay pan just nearby.
 Enjoy some time to explore this incredible and mysterious desert oddity.
-Later, continue to your camp past the small town of Bethanie (approximately 6 hours).
-Your camp has basic facilities, with showers, flush toilets, Wi-Fi and optional upgrades.
+Later, continue to your camp past the small town of Bethanie.
+Your camp has basic facilities, with showers, flush toilets, wi-fi and optional upgrades.

 Meals: Breakfast Dinner